/ 2025 / Portraiture / Children

 Each time, I felt joy—and a quiet ache.
 A longing for something lost.
 So I chose to preserve what I could no longer return to.

-Mitsuaki Fujiwara is a documentary filmmaker and photographer based in Japan.
+Mitsuaki Fujiwara is a Tokyo-based documentary filmmaker and photographer with over 15 years of experience.